Play Doom on your Android device. Use cloud gaming to enjoy the same quality you would on any high-end gaming console or PC for just $9.99/mo.

 This is because your phone only streams the game.
 It isn’t actually handling any of the processing power required to make it work.

-And the cool bit is you can stream Doom straight through Vortex, multi-platform cloud gaming service.
+And the cool bit is you can stream Doom straight through Vortex, a multi-platform cloud gaming service.

 There are no installations, no downloads, and no updating.